Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 Bear in mind that I am novice and my coding skills are next to zero.
 Therefor you will probably find a lot of errors in the files and I will probably need your help way more than my abillity to answer to any questions.

-Important: This build does not contain any wifi capabillities.
-I am still waiting for the DW1820a I ordered and will update the EFI as soon as it arrives and is installed.

-Finaly, this whole project would not be possible whithout the help and patience of marianopela (https://github.com/marianopela/Lenovo-Ideapad-S540-14IML-Hackintosh).
+Finaly, this whole project would not be possible whithout the help and patience of marianopela (https://github.com/marianopela/Lenovo-Ideapad-S540-14IML-Hackintosh) and the geniuses of Rehabman and Daliansky

-# Bear in mind that from 10-4-2020 this guide is based on a disabled CFG lock.
+# Bear in mind that from 10-4-2020 onwards this guide is based on a disabled CFG lock.
 There are details below on how to access hidden bios settings.

 GUIDE for people with the same laptop:

 # BE VERY CAREFULL, THIS PART IS IMPORTANT
 Credit goes to Diliansky (https://github.com/daliansky) https://github.com/daliansky/Lenovo-Air13-IWL-Hackintosh/blob/master/Advanced/ReadMe.md
 I am not responsible if you mess it up!!!!!!!

 Power off the laptop.
 Power button to turn on → F2 to enter the normal BIOS → Power button to turn off → then press the following keys in sequence

          F1 → 1 → Q → A → Z